-There was a brief time where there was a handover in the reins of the business and the service and flavor dropped off.
+There was a brief time where there was a handover in the reins of the business, and the service and flavor dropped off.
 But the ladies that own it now worked out those kinks fast, and everything is back to normal.
-We’re friendly with them and if we forget something on our order, they always come back and re-confirm.
+We’re friends with them, and if we forget something about our order, they always come back and re-confirm.
 Sometimes, I get so excited when I’m ordering that I forget what I’m doing!
 What other restaurant does that?

 They have a rewards program where if you eat ten bowls, you get a discount on your 11th.
 If you forget their card, don’t worry; they can combine them on your next visit.